dbmi-pitt/xmeso/README.md

 # - XMESO_PROVIDER_DIMENSION
 hibernate.default_schema=I2B2DEMODATA
 ````

-These five tables mentioned above will need to be created in that schema.
-Users can use the [DDL](Xmeso-I2B2-DDL.sql) to easily create the tables.

 And the input data folder should have the sub-folder/file structure that is similar to the following example: